Nitrate/containers/README.md

 - `base-<version>`: a base image including installed Nitrate inside a provisioned virtual environment.
 - `web-<version>`: a frontend based on the base image to run Nitrate Web application.
 - `worker-<version>`: a backend based on the base image to run asynchronous tasks in a Celery worker.

+## Development version of images

+Development version of images are built from `develop` branch, which follow the latest development.
+The built images always have tags:

+- `quay.io/nitrate/nitrate:base-develop`
+- `quay.io/nitrate/nitrate:web-develop`
+- `quay.io/nitrate/nitrate:worker-develop`

 ## Worker Image